-After giving effect to the reclassification, based on the number of shares outstanding as of June 30, 2020, upon the completion of this offering, 22,754,490 shares of Class A common stock (25,926,990 shares of Class A common stock if the underwriters exercise their option to purchase additional shares of Class A common stock in full) and 120,417,000 shares of Class B common stock will be outstanding.
-Of the outstanding shares, all the shares of Class A common stock sold in this offering, including both the shares sold by us and any shares sold by the selling stockholders as a result of the underwriters' exercise of their option to purchase additional shares, will be freely transferrable without restriction or registration under the Securities Act, except that any shares purchased by one of our "affiliates," as that term is defined in Rule 144 under the Securities Act may be sold only in compliance with the limitations described below, and any shares purchased by our directors or officers pursuant to our directed share program shall be subject to the lock-up agreements described below.
+After giving effect to the reclassification, based on the number of shares outstanding as of , 2020, upon the completion of this offering, shares of Class A common stock (or shares of Class A common stock if the underwriters exercise their option to purchase additional shares of Class A common stock in full) and shares of Class B common stock will be outstanding.
+Of the outstanding shares, all the shares of Class A common stock sold in this offering will be freely transferrable without restriction or registration under the Securities Act, except that any shares held by our affiliates, as that term is defined in Rule 144 under the Securities Act, may only be sold in compliance with the limitations described below.